Speak with a safari expert

 Yes, chimpanzees are under severe pressure and facing an uncertain future, mainly because of the antics of that other great ape, Homo sapiens.
 But there is hope because chimpanzees are a resilient species living in vast swathes of equatorial forest in the heart of Africa.

-We close with a quote that reflects chimpanzees in a different light to the above scientific notes:
+We close with a quote that reflects chimpanzees in a different light than the above scientific notes:

 Africa Geographic Travel